Clarivate Analytics/MLA Doctoral Fellowship

 Clarivate Analytics sponsors a fellowship in the amount of $2,000 to foster and encourage superior students to conduct doctoral work in an area of health sciences librarianship or information sciences and to provide support to individuals who have been admitted to candidacy.
 The award supports research or travel applicable to the candidate's study within a twelve-month period.
 The award and may not be used for tuition.

-First awarded in 1986, the Clarivate Analytics/MLA Doctorial Fellowship is sponsored by Clarivate Analytics, a division of Onex Corporation and Baring Private Equity Asia.
-Originally the fellowship was sponsored by the Institute for Scientific Information (ISI) and later by Thomson Reuters Intellectual Property & Science.
+The Clarivate Analytics/MLA Doctorial Fellowship is sponsored by Clarivate Analytics, a division of Onex Corporation and Baring Private Equity Asia.
+First awarded in 1986, the fellowship was initially sponsored by the Institute for Scientific Information (ISI) and later by Thomson Reuters Intellectual Property & Science.
 The award is granted bi-annually in even numbered years since 1994.

 Want to improve your chances of receiving this fellowship?
 Take advantage of the Research Mentoring Program which offers research assistance and advice to all members of MLA.
 Additionally, review the MLA Research Imperative.